Copyright 2008 by Ernest Bywater

 In March, 2002 Australian troops of the Special Air Service Regiment are part of a multi-national force involved in Operation Anaconda.
-The operation is to eliminate a large group of al-Qaeda and Taliban forces, most of whom are in the Shahi-Kot Mountains of Paktia Province, some raids are conducted against forces in the surrounding area too.
-The insurgents’ bases and hideouts are well hidden in mountain caves at altitudes near 3,000 metres, or more.
+The operation is to eliminate a large group of al-Qaeda and Taliban forces, most of whom are in the Shahi-Kot Mountains of Paktia Province and some raids are conducted against forces in the surrounding area too.
+The insurgents’ bases and hideouts are well hidden in mountain caves at altitudes near 3,000 metres or more.
 They’ve been using hit and run guerilla tactics to attack government and international forces in the area.
-Similar raids on the insurgents are made all over the country by the international forces when needed in response to attacks by the Taliban.
+All over the country the international forces make similar raids on the insurgents when needed in response to attacks by the Taliban.

 Peters replies, “We’re where I want us to be.
 Now shut up and stay off the radio, like you were ordered to at base.
 Maintain radio silence.”